Jane Osbourn: Recognition

 In 2014 Osbourn was elected to join the board of the BioIndustry Association, becoming Chair in 2016; and in this role she has been working to support the development of the biotechnology sector in the UK.
 She also does this through her roles as a Director of Babraham Bioscience Technologies and as a Director of Cambridge Enterprise, the technology transfer organisation for University of Cambridge.

 Osbourn has presented at a number of parliamentary Select Committees.
 At the Business, Innovation and Skills Committee, on Tuesday 13 May 2014, she gave evidence on behalf of AstraZeneca as it faced a potential takeover from Pfizer.

 On 1 July that year, Osbourn gave evidence to the Science and Technology Select Committee: Priorities for Scientific Research.

-Osbourn has also has previously served as a Member of the UK Medical Research Council Industry Grant Award Assessment Panel.
+Osbourn has also previously served as a Member of the UK Medical Research Council Industry Grant Award Assessment Panel.

 In 2018 the Nobel Prize for Chemistry was awarded jointly to Sir Greg Winter, George Smith and Frances Arnold.
-Sir Greg Winter received his award for the phage display of peptides and antibodies.
-Sir Greg and David Chiswell founded Cambridge Antibody Technology to exploit this science.
-Osbourn says of this time "There was a cohort of really able intellect in Cambridge – in CAT and other companies, in the MRC LMB and in the University – and what happened was a condensation of that focus… Once we decided to make phage display work, we set some really tough goals and then just got on with it."
-To recognise Jane’s contribution to the prize, she, along with David Chiswell and John McCafferty accompanied Sir Greg to the Nobel ceremony.
+Winter received his award for the phage display of peptides and antibodies.
+Sir Greg and David Chiswell had founded Cambridge Antibody Technology to exploit this science.
+Osbourn says of this time, "There was a cohort of really able intellect in Cambridge – in CAT and other companies, in the MRC LMB and in the University – and what happened was a condensation of that focus… Once we decided to make phage display work, we set some really tough goals and then just got on with it."
+To recognise Jane’s contribution to the prize, she, along with David Chiswell and John McCafferty, accompanied Sir Greg to the Nobel ceremony.

 On 7 June 2019 she was awarded an OBE for services to Human Monoclonal Antibody Drug Research and Development and Biotechnology.
 CEO of AstraZeneca, Pascal Soriot, said of the award "On behalf of AstraZeneca, I am delighted to congratulate Dr Jane Osbourn for her award of an OBE in recognition of her services to human monoclonal antibody drug research and development and biotechnology.
 This well-deserved honour reflects her contribution to biopharmaceutical science over more than 25 years, from Cambridge Antibody Technology to AstraZeneca and MedImmune.
 Jane’s leadership in UK life sciences includes championing the biotech sector through her position as chair of the BIA and contributing to the growth of the UK’s scientific ecosystem.
 I would also like to recognise her authentic commitment to building skills through STEM and education outreach, in particular for women in science".

+In 2025, Cambridge Independent Science and Technology awarded Osbourn the Lifetime Achievement Award.